osquery/foundation/docs/office-hours/20200331_meeting_notes.md

 existing implemenetion doesn't have some attributes.

 Alessandro proposes we remove the database index on events.
-Instead that can be kept in ram.
+Instead that can be kept in RAM.
 This would cut down on the database writes, and we _think_ also remove some of the errors on DB upgrade.
 We think this work can happen separately.